-Every year, American businesses lose more than $100 Million in productivity because of restricted activity or absence from work due to skin cancer.
+Every year, American businesses lose more than $100 Million in productivity because of restricted activity or absence from work due to skin diseases.
 The Federal Occupational Safety and Health Act (OSHA) requires employers to minimize risks of harm to employees.
-In some states, employers may be required to provide workers' compensation to employees who get skin cancer because of sun exposure on the job.
+In some states, employers may be required to provide workers' compensation to employees who get skin diseases because of sun exposure on the job.

 Outfit your team with SUNTECT gear for durable, lightweight UPF 50+ work apparel.